karilint/mammalbase/documentation/common/instructions.md

 ```
 docker compose logs
 ```
-See `docker-compose logs --help` for details.
+See `docker compose logs --help` for details.

 ### Follow logs as they appear: